EricTay1997/ML-Review/classical/06_linear_regression_and_regularization/notes.md

     - Looking at the form of the subgradients provides inspiration for why Lasso promotes sparsity.
 - Elastic Net
   - $\mathcal{L}(\mathbf{B}) = ||\mathbf{Y} - \mathbf{XB}||^2_2 + \lambda_1||\mathbf{B}||^2_2 + \lambda_2||\mathbf{B}||^2_1$
-- Bayesian Perspective
-  - Note that the loss functions above permit Bayesian interpretations, where if our prior on $\mathbf{B}$ is a Laplace/Normal zero-mean distribution, we get the lasso/ridge loss functions when computing the posterior likelihood.
-  - This provides additional insight as to why ridge shrinks parameters and lasso induces sparsity.